anywhichway/switchcase/README.md

 # switchcase

-Declarative and functional switch supporting literals, functional tests, and regular expressions.
+Declarative and functional switch supporting literals, functional tests, regular expressions, and object pattern matching.

 This module can be used to simplify code using `if then else` and `switch` statements.
 It can also be used as a foundation for super flexible routers.